Monastery of Saint Anthony Trip Hurghada Booking

 Easter

 The Sunday before Sham El-Nessim is the day we commemorate the resurrection of Jesus and humanity.
-Without eating or drinking, we fast from midnight until 6 p.m. of the following day.
+Without eating or drinking, we fast from midnight until 6 p.m. the following day.
 The last week of fasting, right before Sham El-Nessim, is called Passion Week.
 During Passion Week, we pray in the church daily and read about the last days of Jesus in the holy book to empathize with his suffering.

 New Year’s Eve